pkoutoupis/rapiddisk/scripts/rapiddisk-rootdev/README.md

 ```

 From the initrd file linked to the specified kernel version, the rapiddisk cache creation will be removed.
 If
 rapiddisk was `--installed` for other kernel versions, those
 installations will not be affected.

 #### --uninstall

-This switch causes the script to alter the system-wide rule set so that rapiddisk will not be invoked at boot time
+This switch causes the script to alter the system-wide rule set so that rapiddisk will not be invoked at boot time **for the specified kernel version only**.

- for the specified kernel version.
-Note: The system-wide rule set is not removed, just altered.
+Note: The system-wide rule set is not removed, just altered, so that it is possible to load rapiddisk on boot on different kernel versions independently.

 #### --kernel=<kernel_version>

 Instructs the script about which initrd file to update.